How to Cut Without Losing Muscle — guide

 Warning

 Crash diets (very low calorie diets under 800 kcal/day) can cause significant muscle loss within days, not weeks.
-Even a few days of extreme restriction can blunt muscle protein synthesis measurably.
+The combination of inadequate protein and insufficient training fuel is the worst-case scenario for lean mass.
+Helms 2014 explicitly cautions against aggressive deficits in already-lean lifters.

 Sleep and Recovery